jpmorganchase/modular/docs/widgets.md

 `modular` suggests 3 strategies for managing the growth of these components.

-strategy 0: Try to keep the codebase as small as possible, for as long as possible.
+**Strategy 0**: Try to keep the codebase as small as possible, for as long as possible.

 The best kind of scale is no scale at all.
 As such, it would introduce